-What can overcome communicationThis post has been edited for clarity.
+What can overcome communicationThis post has been edited twice for clarity.

-Where there is mutual respect in communication, something good must come of it, even if it is not what had originally been intended.
+Where there is mutual respect in communication, something good must come of it.
 Such communication is far from mechanical (e.g. does not merely go through the motions), not temporally linear (e.g. sometimes we figure out what we or someone else meant after the fact), and not literal (e.g. there can be ‘more to it’).

-Further, there is an artistic dimension to this type of communication, and so we come to the ‘extra’ problem of art.
+This type of communication is rare, respectful, and artistic.
 I know we have been taught to think of art as being produced apart from the flow of life as a painting on a wall, in a musical composition that is played.
-However, if we consider them as images that augment reality by working “against the tendency to annul contrasts and differences in the universe” (cf.) and bringing “relief” to interlocutors through respecting who they are (and could be), art takes place all around us, though not, as I said above, everywhere.
+However, if we consider art as images that augment reality by working “against the tendency to annul contrasts and differences in the universe” (cf.) and bringing “relief” to interlocutors through respecting who they are (and could be), art takes place all around us, if not everywhere.

-There is a problem in the facticity of what we mean.
+There is a problem in the facticity of what we think we mean.

-Where we greet this facticity with respect, we allow it to bring out something ‘extra’, the dream of what we could be.
+Where we greet what we think we mean with respect, we allow it to bring out something ‘extra’, the dream of what we could be.
 Here I think of the reverence that informed appreciative inquiry.
 By contrast, to impose upon the world around us, telling us what it and we mean, is to become a copy of a copy, entropic, closed to that which is ‘extra’, blind to the facticity of what we could mean.
 Put another way, we have to be careful not to claim “a total recovery of meaning” as this only appears complete.
 There is something beyond the utilitarian.
 There is art.